slapdau/apple-pascal-time/CONTRIBUTING.md

 Content is encouraged, but a well thought out defect report is welcome.
 That requires the following:

-- A clear description of how current behavior deviates from desired or expected (note that is often a matter of opinion and someone else may disagree with you).
+- A clear description of how current behaviour deviates from desired or expected (note that is often a matter of opinion and someone else may disagree with you).
 - Instructions to reproduce.
 It's hard to give guidance on how detailed the